SIRAHFF/documentation/_sources/index.rst.txt

 Welcome to SIRAH FF documentation!
 ==================================

-**SIRAH** is a ForceField <http://www.sirahff.com/> and offers a simple and intuitive Coarsed Graines Force Field for molecular dynamics simulations.
+**SIRAH** is a ForceField <http://www.sirahff.com/> and offers a simple and intuitive Coarsed Grained Force Field for molecular dynamics simulations.

 Note